Jabernathy88/hotbk-conversion/2d10_Initiative.md

 ### Enemies

+If this is a small battle involving only a handful of characters, consider a common sense ruling or simplify the odds by choosing two optiions below and rolling high or low.

 The GM rolls **1d6** for all enemies and may include a **+1** or **-1** modifier based on the fiction.
 If rolling in the open, declare this bonus beforehand.
 It's a good idea to make these numbers known to players if you've committed to multiple sessions or a campaign.
  * **1**:	**All** enemies are surprised.
  * **2-3**: **Half** of the enemies are surprised.
 The rest are ready now.
 The GM chooses which enemies are surprised and may round up or down as they wish.